ekamperi/ekamperi.github.io/_posts/2020-11-1-principal-component-analysis-lagrange-multiplier.md

 date:   2020-11-01 20:47:56 +0000
 categories: [mathematics]
 tags: ['Lagrange multiplier', 'machine learning', 'mathematics', 'optimization', 'Principal Component Analysis', 'statistics']
+description: How to calculate the principal components with the Lagrange multiplier optimization technique using Mathematica.
 ---

 ### Contents